-The secret is to eat less energy dense food!
+The secret is to eat less energy-dense food!

 Eating foods with a low energy density means that you can eat the same VOLUME of food without the extra calories.
-Energy density is used to describe the amount of calories (kilojoules) per gram of a food.
+Energy density is used to describe the number of calories (kilojoules) per gram of food.
 Using portion control as well as consuming low energy density foods can help you to lose weight without having to count calories or feeling starving all day.

-Generally people are better able to make long-term dietary and lifestyle changes if they feel satisfied after a meal.
-By keeping the total volume of food the same, but choosing to eat smaller portions of energy dense foods, and larger portions of foods with a lower energy density can take advantage of your appetite while reducing your calorie intake.
+Generally, people are better able to make long-term dietary and lifestyle changes if they feel satisfied after a meal.
+By keeping the total volume of food the same, but choosing to eat smaller portions of energy-dense foods, and larger portions of foods with a lower energy density can take advantage of your appetite while reducing your calorie intake.

 Foods with a high energy density: